jrstrunk/tempo/README.md

 Further documentation can be found at <https://hexdocs.pm/gtempo>.

 ## Time Zone and Leap Second Considerations
+This package purposefully **ignores leap seconds** and **will not convert between time zones**.
+Try to design your application so time zones do not have to be converted between and leap seconds are trivial.
+More below.

 Both time zones and leap seconds require maintaining a manually updated database of location offsets and leap seconds.
 This burdens any application that uses them to keep their dependencies up to date and burdens the package by invalidating all previous versions when an update needs to be made.

 If at all possible, try to design your application so that time zones do not have to be converted between.
 Client machines should have information about their time zone offset that can be polled and used for current time time zone conversions.
 This package will allow you to convert between local time and UTC time on the same date as the system date.